 If you are permanently or temporarily disabled, or have a serious health condition, you may have rights when it comes to taking leave from your job.
 The Family & Medical Leave Act (FMLA) and the Americans with Disabilities Act, along with some state laws, give you legal rights to disability leave if you are covered by one or more of these laws.
 Read below to find out more about which laws protect you, what rights you have to time off, and what to do if you think your rights are being violated.

-The term disability leave is used to refer to a leave from work for one of a variety of reasons.
-It is used to refer to leave taken by a disabled employee as a reasonable accommodation under the Americans with Disabilities Act (ADA), or may refer to leave allowed under an employer's policy regarding short- or long-term disabilities.
+The term disability leave means to take leave from work for one of many possible reasons.
+Under the Americans with Disabilities Act, (ADA), disability leave is used to refer to leave, taken by a disables employee, as a reasonable accommodation.
+Leave may also refer to leave allowed under an employer's policy regarding short- or long-term disabilities.
 The term may be used loosely also to refer to sick leave; time off from work for health reasons, whether paid or unpaid, that is not covered under an employer's disability policy.
-Finally, the Family & Medical Leave Act (FMLA) permits certain employees with a serious health condition to take a leave.
+Finally, the Family & Medical Leave Act (FMLA) permits certain employees with a serious health condition to take a leave of absence.
 A serious health condition under the FMLA is an illness, injury, impairment, or physical or mental condition that involves incapacity or treatment.
-The incapacity or treatment must require absence of more than three calendar days from work, and involves continuing treatment from a health care provider.
+The incapacity or treatment must require absence of more than three calendar days from work and involves continuing treatment from a health care provider.

 The Americans with Disabilities Act of 1990 (ADA), makes it illegal for private employers, state and local governments, employment agencies, and labor unions from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions and privileges of employment.
 (Sections of the ADA that don't relate to employment address discrimination by governmental agencies and in public accommodations.)